ZanetaBor/futuria4u/README.md

 # futuria4u

-This website created for real estate developers.
-It's my own desaign: color, logo etc. I used here flexboks technics.
+This website is created for estate developers, showcasing only the first page.
+It features my own design, including colors, logos, and utilizes flexbox techniques.